gorkem757/IGClone/README.md

 ## Instagram Clone App
 To visualize this project.
 In console execute
 # !!
 Make sure to run npm install first.
+# !!
+You also need Expo Cli in your PC as well...
 -> npm start -c.

 This is going to open the metro bundler in web.